'Blood sport': Controversial whale slaughter begins in Faroe Islands

 Two pilot whale hunts took place in the North Atlantic islands on 8 and 15 May, killing some 60 of the intelligent mammals.

-More hunts are planned throughout the year, with John Houston of the global pressure group Blue Planet Society telling Euronews “hundreds” could be “butchered”.
+More hunts are planned throughout the year, with John Hourston of the global pressure group Blue Planet Society telling Euronews “hundreds” could be “butchered”.

 He slammed the “cruel” practice, describing how pods – numbering 60 to 100 – are corralled into a fjord and then dragged on shore with hooks and "slaughtered" one by one.